-- "The importance of the safety and welfare of children and young people and the understandable strong reaction when a child is killed or seriously harmed; - A commonly held belief that the complexity and associated uncertainty of child protection work can be eradicated; - A readiness, in high profile public inquiries into the death of a child to focus on professional error without looking deeply enough into its causes; and, - The undue portance given to [narrowly defined] performance indicators and targets [largely input and output measures] which provide only part of the picture of practice, and which have skewed attention to process over the quality and effectiveness of help given."239
+- "The importance of the safety and welfare of children and young people and the understandable strong reaction when a child is killed or seriously harmed; - A commonly held belief that the complexity and associated uncertainty of child protection work can be eradicated; - A readiness, in high profile public inquiries into the death of a child to focus on professional error without looking deeply enough into its causes; and, - The undue importance given to [narrowly defined] performance indicators and targets [largely input and output measures] which provide only part of the picture of practice, and which have skewed attention to process over the quality and effectiveness of help given."243 came to the conclusion that instead of "doing things right" by focusing on procedures and compliance, the system needed to focus on "doing the right thing."
+This included focusing on relational practice and determining, with children and families, whether the help that they are receiving is the help that is needed, and whether it is making a difference.
+This takes us to consideration of outcomes and indicators, as noted in the next section.

 In the Munro review, the direct service practitioners that contributed said that "the demands of bureaucracy have reduced their capacity to work directly with children, young people and families.
-Services have become so standardized that they do not provide the required range of responses to the variety of need that is presented."240
+Services have become so standardized that they do not provide the required range of responses to the variety of need that is presented."244